-13900.
+12900.
 Fees Due When a Claim is Filed

-(a) Fees for Claims Filed by Associated Persons
+(a) Fees for Claims Filed by Customers, Associated Persons and Other Non-Members

-(1) Associated persons who file a claim, counterclaim, cross claim or third party claim must pay a filing fee in the amount indicated in the schedule below.
+(1) Customers, associated persons, and other non-members who file a claim, counterclaim, cross claim or third party claim must pay a filing fee in the amount indicated in the schedule below.
 The Director may defer payment of all or part of the filing fee on a showing of financial hardship.
-If payment of the fee is not deferred, failure to pay the required amount will result in a deficiency under Rule 13307.
+If payment of the fee is not deferred, failure to pay the required amount will result in a deficiency under Rule 12307.

-Filing Fees for Claims Filed by Associated Persons
+Filing Fees for Claims Filed by Customers, Associated Persons, and Other Non-Members